hydrocodes/hydRopUrban/README.md

 Smith, A.A., Lee, K. (1984).
 The rational method revisited.
 Canadian Journal of Civil Engineering11(4): 854–862.

 USACE (1991).
 A Muskingum-Cunge channel flow routing method for drainage networks.
 TP-135.

+USDA-SCS (1986).
+Urban hydrology for small watersheds, tech release No 55.

 USDA-SCS (1965).
 TR-20, Computer program for project formulation-Hydrology, Washington DC.